mrotaru/mrotaru.co.uk-data/blog/javascript-prototypes-and-classes/index.md

 #### Function Objects

-Functions are "first-class objects"; this has a wide range of implications for many fundamental aspects of the language, but essentially it means that we can treat function objects as any other object - add and remove properties, pass them around as parameters, and so on.
+Functions are "first-class objects"; essentially it means that we can treat them as any other object - add and remove properties, pass them around as parameters, and so on.
 It also means that they have `Object.prototype` in their prototype chain, so function objects can invoke familiar methods such as `toString()` and `hasOwnProperty()`.
 But they can access some additional methods, such as `call()`, `apply()` and `bind()`.
 This is because they have another built-in object, [`Function.prototype`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/prototype), as their `[[Prototype]]` - which, in turn, has `Object.prototype` as it's `[[Prototype]]`.

 The code snippet and diagram below demonstrate the relationship between a function object, `Function.prototype` and `Object.prototype`.
 The function object has a prototype chain composed of two objects, thus  having access to properties on both.
 Note that the properties on `Function.prototype` and `Object.prototype` are never copied over to the function objects; they remain set on the prototype objects, and are accessed indirectly - through the prototype chain.

 In addition, in the example below you can see what happens when multiple objects in the prototype chain have a property with the same name.
-Put simply, the first property to be reached, is the one that will be used; this is called _shadowing_, because the first found property "shadows" any properties withe same name that are set on "downstream" objects on the prototype chain. `Function.prototype` provides an example, because it defines it's own version of `toString()`, which shadows `Object.prototype.toString()`.
+Put simply, the first property to be reached, is the one that will be used; this is called _shadowing_, because the first found property "shadows" any properties withe same name that are set on "downstream" objects in the prototype chain. `Function.prototype` provides an example, because it defines it's own version of `toString()`, which shadows `Object.prototype.toString()`.

 ```js
 function foo() {}; // foo is a function object; by default, functions return the `undefined` value